 The judges of subordinate courts are appointed by the Governor in consultation with the chief justice of the High Court of the concerned State.

 - What are the qualifications of a judge?

-A minimum of seven years of practise as a lawyer at bar is a necessary qualification for direct entry level to become a District Judge upon a written examination and oral interview by a committee of High court judges, the appointment of district judges is notified by the state Government.
+A minimum of seven years of practice as a lawyer at the bar is a necessary qualification for direct entry level to become a District Judge upon a written examination and oral interview by a committee of High court judges.
+The appointment of district judges is notified by the State Government.

 - How can he/she be removed?

 He may be removed from his office by the state Govt. in consultation with the High court of the concerned state.

 - Describe the jurisdiction?

 The District Court or Additional District court exercises jurisdiction: